Neural-network methods for two-dimensional finite-source reflector design: Problem setup

 Under this reduction, the inverse mapping $\mathbf{m}^{-1}(p, \sigma)$ simplifies to $m^{-1}(\sigma)$, since for each $\sigma$ there is exactly one source coordinate $s = m^{-1}(\sigma)$ (with $p = s$).
 The one-dimensional analog of the change of variables in Eq.~\eqref{eq:main} then gives the far-field distribution directly, without integration:

-As both distributions are 1D now, we obtain a much simpler ordinary differential equation (ODE), which can be solved both efficiently and accurately.
+As both distributions are one-dimensional now, we obtain a much simpler ordinary differential equation (ODE), which can be solved both efficiently and accurately.
 Moreover, as we are using the same angular mapping function $\beta$ for this approximation of the problem, ray-tracing the solution we obtain from this approximation will not result in any rays missing the reflector curve, thus reflecting all light toward the target.
 A complementary reduction arises when the reflector height is scaled uniformly as $\lambda u(p)$ with $\lambda \to \infty$: the finite-source problem again collapses to a one-dimensional ODE, but driven by the angular marginal $F(\alpha) = \int_\Omega f(s, \alpha)\,\mathrm{d}s$ rather than the spatial marginal used here; see Appendix~\ref{app:scaling-limit} for details.
+This is the regime in which classical point-source and nonimaging-optics constructions\,\cite{Welford1989,Winston2004Nonimaging,Chaves2015IntroNonimaging,Romijn2019JOSAA} apply directly, and where the finite-source machinery developed in this paper---both the neural methods and the deconvolution baseline---becomes unnecessary.

-The problem setup for this simplified approximation of the finite source problem is illustrated in Figure \ref{fig:extended-source-diagram}.
-Furthermore, all symbols used are summarized in Table \ref{tab:symbols}.
+The problem setup for this simplified approximation of the finite-source problem is illustrated in Figure~\ref{fig:extended-source-diagram}.
+All symbols used are summarized in Table~\ref{tab:symbols}.